-Psalm 72 - A Prayer for a Just and Glorious Reign Of Solomon.
-1 Give the king, O God, your own spirit of justice your spirit of right to the son of the king,
+Psalm 72 - A Prayer for a Just and Glorious Reign

-- 2 that with right he may judge your people, and your downtrodden ones with justice. - 3 May the mountains bear weal for the people, and the hills yield fruits of justice. - 4 The weak may he help to their rights, may he save the sons of the needy and crush the oppressor in pieces. - 5 May he live as long as the sun, while the moon shines - for ages and ages. - 6 May he be like the rain on the meadow, like showers that water the earth. - 7 In his days may justice flourish, and welfare abound, till the moon be no more. - 8 May he reign from ocean to ocean, from the river to the ends of the earth. - 9 May his foes bow down before him, his enemies lick the dust. - 10 May tribute be rendered by kings of the isles and of Tarshish; may gifts be brought by the kings - may gifts be brought by the kings of Sheba and Seba. - 11 May all kings fall prostrate before him, and all nations yield him their service. - 12 For he saves the poor when he cries, the helpless and the downtrodden. - 13 He pities the weak and the poor, he saves the lives of the poor. - 14 He redeems them from wrong and from violence, for dear is their blood in his sight. - 15 Long may he live; and may gold of Sheba be given him; prayer, too, be made for him ceaselessly, all the day long may men bless him. - 16 May the land have abundance of corn, to the tops of the hills may it wave.
-May the fruit thereof flourish like Lebanon, may men spring from the city like grass of the earth. - May his name be blessed forever, may his fame endure as the sun.
-May all nations envy his blessedness, all tribes of the earth call him happy.
+- Give the king, O God, your own spirit of justice your spirit of right to the son of the king, - 2 that with right he may judge your people, and your downtrodden ones with justice. - 3 May the mountains bear weal for the people, and the hills yield fruits of justice. - 4The weak may he help to their rights, may he save the sons of the needy and crush the oppressor in pieces. - 5 May he live as long as the sun, while the moon shines - for ages and ages. - 6 May he be like the rain on the meadow, like showers that water the earth. - 7 In his days may justice flourish, and welfare abound, till the moon be no more. - 8 May he reign from ocean to ocean, from the river to the ends of the earth. - 9 May his foes bow down before him, his enemies lick the dust. - of the isles and of Tarshish; may gifts be brought by the kings of Sheba and Seba. - 11 May all kings fall prostrate before him, and all nations yield him their service. - 12 For he saves the poor when he cries, the helpless and the downtrodden. - 13 He pities the weak and the poor, he saves the lives of the poor. - 14 He redeems them from wrong and from violence, for dear is their blood in his sight. - 15 Long may he live; and may gold of Sheba be given him; prayer, too, be made for him ceaselessly, all the day long may men bless him. - May the land have abundance of corn, to the tops of the hills may it wave.
+May the fruit thereof flourish like Lebanon, may men spring from the city like grass of the earth.

+17 May his name be blessed forever, may his fame endure as the sun.May all nations envy his blessedness, all tribes of the earth call him happy.